Corn & Soybean Planting Progress in Indiana Over the Years

 Email address: rnielsen

 So, given the realities of ever larger planting equipment and the fact that farmers are frequently planting both crops at the same time these days, the conundrum is this...
 Why has the actual weekly planting progress of the two crops not increased in 20 years?
-The answer does not appear to be related to changes in total corn acres planted in Indiana because that number has remained fairly consistent in recent history (Fig. 1).
+The answer does not appear to be related to changes in total crop acres planted in Indiana because that number has remained fairly constant in recent history (Fig. 4).

-Another factor that may contribute to the planting pace conundrum is the fact that the number of corn growers in Indiana has decreased over time and those remaining are farming more acres than they did twenty years ago.
+One answer to the large planter vs. planting progress conundrum may be the fact that the number of corn/soybean growers in Indiana has decreased over time and those remaining are farming more acres than they did twenty years ago.
 Even though farm machinery is larger today and cover more acres per day than twenty years ago, fewer farmers are farming more acres and so total planting progress in terms of percent of total acres per week remains fairly unchanged.
 Coupled with that thought is the reality that weather and soil conditions dictate the number of days available during any given week for field work and planting.

 For what it's worth, that's my opinion and you are entitled to it.